mpix32/phpmonitoring/trunk/README.txt

 Now you can begin adding monitors.
 Click "Add Monitor".
 Select the monitor type you want to add from the drop-down list.
 Edit the settings to your needs, then click "Save Settings".
 Now click the "Monitors" link.
 You should see your new monitor listed there.

+The script killAllMonitors.sh is for killing any currently running jobs.
+If you make a code change or pluging change you may want to run this to prevent errors.
+It will natrually happen anyways when the cronjobs die off - but this rushes the process.